Compiled Basic Game Guide

 This Guide separates and compiles any Basic Game instructions from the various rulebooks that come with the Master Sets and Terrain Sets.
 It has been slightly edited mainly to blend in (sometimes reworded and elaborated) text from the 2010-09 FAQ that contains errata and important clarifications.
 This Guide is not intended for use in official organized play supported by Renegade Game Studios.

 Objective: Create a battlefield, choose your Army, and battle your opponent.
-To win, be the first to achieve your Scenario’s Victory Objective.
+To win, be the first to achieve your Scenario’s Victory condition.

 Skip Ahead To: